Lotus Evora coupe

 Remember, this isn’t a do-everything car like some similarly priced sports cars.
 The Porsche 911 will swallow a small family for a day of fun and return home in time for tea with no drama or fuss.
 The Evora can’t do that, but makes sure that its driver and passenger savour every second of the experience.

 Reliability & safety

-Unfortunately, the Evora hasn't been officially crash-tested by Euro NCAP, so it doesn't have an independent safety rating, but it does get airbags, traction control, ABS and other safety technology as standard.
+Unfortunately, the Evora hasn't been officially crash-tested by Euro NCAP, so it doesn't have an independent safety rating, but it does have airbags, traction control, ABS and other safety technology as standard.